HunterGhost27/Stats-Configurator/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-**Is your feature request related to a problem?
-Please describe.**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]

-**Describe the solution you'd like**
-A clear and concise description of what you want to happen.
+**Please describe your idea and how it will add to the mod's experience** A clear and concise description of what the idea is and what you want to achieve with it.

 **Describe alternatives you've considered**
 A clear and concise description of any alternative solutions or features you've considered.